dangulo21/Multiple-Imputation-of-Censored-Bivariate-Event-times/README.md

 ## Data sources

 The *data* folder contains all the datasets created for the simulation analysis.
 The folder names indicate time-to-event distribution and censoring-times distribution, respectively.
-For example, `exponential-uniform` refers to the data configuratin of bivariate exponential event-times with uniform censoring.
+For example, `exponential-uniform` refers to the data configuration of bivariate exponential event-times with uniform censoring.
 Within each folder, file names indicate the sampling configuration used (regarding correlation and censoring rate).

 ## Source files